-The heavy users of the fishing spot behind Charlie’s house are Charlie himself and Chantel’s mom Angela, who drives from San Myshuno to fish behind Charlie’s house at least twice a week.
+The heavy users of the fishing spot behind Charlie’s house are Charlie himself and Angela, Chantel’s mom, who drives from San Myshuno to fish behind Charlie’s house at least twice a week.
 Angela and Charlie don’t interact aside from a slight head nod or non-mutual eye contact.

-In case Charlie’s presence wasn’t interesting enough to the single women of Willow Creek (Aileen’s Theorem), he is now gainfully employed.
+In case Charlie’s presence wasn’t interesting enough to the single women of Willow Creek (Aileen’s Theorem), he’s now gainfully employed.

 Doesn’t this job require a Bachelors?
 Naaaaah.
 He’ll be fine!
 It’s not as if medical staff require special training or nights spent cramming with a bloodstream full of legal stimulants to make the points go higher, just a pinch of gung-ho and a go-getter attitude.
 Male Elle Woods here skips the experience of being a pre-med sophomore who blames failing grades on his Ochem professor for not personally showing up on his doorstep to tell him exactly what would be on the test, then grabbing his hand and taking the entire exam for him, Ghost-style.
 Compare with the Science career, a preposterous amalgamation of like eight different fields, plus ALIENS, where the first job level does not require locking oneself in a windowless basement for five years to write a 130-page document no one will read.
 Maybe your advisor if you’re lucky.
 You also never have to be the aforementioned unfair Ochem professor.
 You’re just Jimmy fucking Neutron, and then when you meet a real-life scientist, you have to hide your disappointment as they describe locking themselves in a windowless basement for months writing grant proposals.